yodarango/CDN/README.md

 - Make a visual page of all the colors, icons and assets used
 - ~~Find a better system for coloring svg icons~~
 - Add the dist files from ionic icons to this project and serve them from here
+- Add bg-color-10 /20/30/40 ...etc where number = opacity (might do it for colors too)